KULeuven-COSIC/SCALE-MAMBA/README.md

 Then *read* the documentation!

-In the documentation you will see quick install information using `nix-shell' for installing the depdencies.
+In the documentation you will see quick install information using `nix-shell' for installing the dependencies.
 If you want to use this then install `nix-shell' if you don't already have it (you may need a re-login to update environment variables).

 ```